 You were just thinking how lucky you are to have bought into the neighbourhood when you did, because the price of real estate in the neighbourhood has increased since the famous little shop opened.

 Real estate agents actually mention how close a house is to the ice cream shop, as this is considered a desirable selling feature for a home.
-You heard the owner is planning to open two more locations, and you laugh as you remember your initial doubts about the successful shop.
+She has a whole team now and is planning to open two more locations, and you laugh as you remember your initial doubts about the successful shop.

-That shop, my friend, was opened by a VAST mind.
+That shop, my friend, was opened by an ADHD brain.

-There are VAST minds who are Nobel prize winners, Pulitzer prize winners, Academy Award winners.
+There are ADHD minds who are Nobel prize winners, Pulitzer prize winners, Academy Award winners.

 There is also your neighbour who took a chance on starting a new business, sharing her passion, and made your neighbourhood and your life more beautiful.

-That is the power of the VAST mind.
+That is the power of the ADHD brain.